nckcem/webhooks/docs/no-toc/webhooks-general-guide-no-toc.md

 > **Note:** This event type is deprecated.
 Use `use_case_comment` instead for new implementations.

-Triggered when a comment is added to a review or a reply is made.
+Triggered when a comment is added to a review, or when a comment on a review is replied to.
+This example responds to an `event_type` defined as `use_case_review_comment`.

 ```json
 {